prenots/cloudrexx/modules/FavoriteList/readme.md

 |---------|
 | print   |

-Basicly, all placeholders are self explanatory.
+Basically, all placeholders are self explanatory.
 All available options are listed in the predefined examples (`modules/FavoriteList/View/Template/Frontend/Print.html`).

 The custom PDF Template is set here: `/cadmin/Config/Pdf`